MIBismuth/personal-webpage/website/markdown/self-hosting.md

 My initial plan was to repurpose my old laptop as a server.
 However, as fate would have it, it ended up passing away (R.I.P.
 Asus x550jk - gone too soon after 10 years of daily use).

 Now, I was left looking at other *cheap* alternatives such as an old Raspberry Pi.
-This got me thinking: "hey, aren't smartphones small, compact and use Arm chips as well?".
+This got me thinking: "hey, aren't smartphones small, compact and use Arm chips anyway?".

 ## You can't be serious